codex-academy/codeX_Feb2015Intro/README.md

 * ```git commit -m "task 1 is done"``` to commit your changes to git

 #### Task 2

+> This task only requires some HTML, CSS & Javascript

 In a file called task2.html create a html page:
 * That display two white squares that is 300px by 300px with a black border that is 5px thick.